Ministry of Counter Narcotics

-The ministry leads the coordination, policy-making, monitoring and evaluation of all counter-narcotics activities and efforts.
-All activities are carried out in view of the Constitution of Afghanistan, the Afghan Drug Law and Afghanistan's National Drug Control Strategy (NDCS).
+The ministry led the coordination, policy-making, monitoring and evaluation of all counter-narcotics activities and efforts.
+All activities were carried out in view of the Constitution of Afghanistan, the Afghan Drug Law and Afghanistan's National Drug Control Strategy (NDCS).

 The role of Minister of Counter Narcotics has been described as the world's toughest job.

+Following the Taliban's reassertion of power in Afghanistan, Ministry of Counter Narcotics was transformed into a Deputy Ministry within the Ministry of Interior Affairs.

 Functions

 Opium production in Afghanistan exceeds by far the opium produced in the rest of the world.
-The ministry has the lead on coordinating and evaluating the Afghan Drug Law and the NDCS.
+The ministry had the lead on coordinating and evaluating the Afghan Drug Law and the NDCS.

 The ministry has eight pillars of activity: